Robson Green

-Robson Golightly Green (born 18 December 1964) is an English actor, singer-songwriter, angler and TV presenter.
+Robson Golightly Green (born 18 December 1964) is an English actor, singer-songwriter and television presenter.

 His first major TV role was as hospital porter Jimmy Powell in BBC drama series Casualty in 1989.
 He then went on to portray Fusilier Dave Tucker in the ITV military drama series Soldier Soldier, between 1991 and 1995.
+In 1997 he played a young doctor, Owen Springer, who is having an affair with the wife (Francesca Annis) of his adulterous surgeon boss (Michael Kitchen) in the TV series Reckless.
 Between 2002 and 2008 he played Dr. Tony Hill in the ITV crime drama series Wire in the Blood.

-As a TV presenter he has fronted shows such as Extreme Fishing, Extreme Fishing Challenge, and Tales from Northumberland.
-He currently plays Detective Inspector Geordie Keating on ITV's Grantchester.
+As a TV presenter he has fronted shows such as Extreme Fishing, Extreme Fishing Challenge and Tales from Northumberland.
+Green plays Detective Inspector Geordie Keating on ITV's Grantchester.
 He was one half of the singing duo Robson & Jerome, along with fellow Soldier Soldier actor Jerome Flynn, who had several No. 1 singles in the 1990s.

 Early life

 Robson Golightly Green was born on 18 December 1964 in Dilston Hospital in Hexham, Northumberland, and grew up in Dudley, a small mining village south of Cramlington.
 His father, also named Robson Green, was a miner, and his mother Anne was a cleaner and shopkeeper.
 He was named in the Northeast tradition of naming the first son after family surnames: Robson was his paternal grandmother's maiden name, while his middle name, Golightly, is the surname of his maternal grandmother, Cissie Golightly, daughter of William Golightly, a miner and well-known trade union leader in the 1920s.

 Green attended Dudley Middle Comprehensive School.
 After being inspired by jets flying overhead, he decided he wanted to join the Royal Air Force, and at the age of 16, he joined the Air Training Corps, though he decided against a career in the RAF after two weeks at an officer training camp.
 He also learned to play the guitar, later forming his first band, Solid State, in 1982.
 He also spent one night a week at the Backworth Drama Centre, and appeared in a series of productions at both school and Backworth.

 Green left school aged 16 with five O-levels, and joined Swan Hunter's shipyard as a draughtsman.
 On one occasion, he also tried his hand at professional boxing.
 He attended three boxing training sessions for the play Francie Nichol, in which he played a boxer.
 After two years at Swan's, Green decided on a career in acting.
 After auditioning, he began training with Live Theatre under the tutelage of artistic director Max Roberts, his previous director at Backworth.
 During training he continued his musical career as a member of a successful local band, the Workie Tickets.